With the holiday season upon us, keep these tips from the U.S. Consumer Product Safety Commission (CPSC) in mind to safely celebrate the holidays:

 - Decorating a tree in homes with small children?
 Take special care to avoid sharp, weighted, or breakable decorations.
 Keep trimmings with small removable parts out of the reach of children, who could swallow or inhale small pieces.
 Avoid trimmings that resemble candy or food that may tempt a child to eat them.

 - Keep burning candles within sight.
 Extinguish all candles before you go to bed, leave the room, or leave the house.

 - Keep candles on a stable, heat-resistant surface where kids and pets cannot reach them or knock them over.
 Lighted candles should be placed away from items that can catch fire, such as trees, other evergreens, decorations, curtains and furniture.

 - Use only lights that have been tested for safety by a nationally recognized testing laboratory, such as Underwriters Laboratories (UL).
 Lights for both indoor and outdoor usage must meet strict requirements that testing laboratories are able to verify.
-On decorative lights available in stores, UL's red holographic label signifies that the product meets safety requirements for indoor and outdoor usage.
-UL's green holographic label, signifies that the product meets requirements for only indoor usage.

 - Check each set of lights, new or old, for broken or cracked sockets, frayed or bare wires, or loose connections.
 Throw out damaged sets and do not use electric lights on a metallic tree.